smeade/programming-elixir-book-notes/chapter6:ModulesAndNamedFunctions/README.md

 ### Chapter Notes

-Working through the exercises in the book is pretty straightforward because the prompts are written out in a way that make them easy to turn into code.
+Working through the exercises in the book is pretty straightforward so far because the prompts are written out in a way that make them easy to turn into code.

-The challenge when writing my own functions will be to frame the problem in a functional manner.
-Distilling the purpose of a function down to it's "functional" description can be a challenge.
+The challenge when writing one's own functions is to frame the problem in a functional manner.
+Distilling the purpose of a function down to its "functional" description can be a challenge.
 Elixir helps by lending itself to small functions that do one thing.

 ### Named functions